• PARENTING

 MAKE RULES FOR PICKING UP MESSES

-We have one main rule in our house – clean up your toys before you play with something new.
+We have one main rule in our house – clean up your toys once you’re done playing with them and before you move onto something new.

 It took some getting used to but has really helped that this is also a rule at preschool, and we all know that consistency is key!
 Now, we never have messes that need to be cleaned up throughout the day and it’s so nice.